-Power Doorlock Interface Port: The control module has a 4-pin plug-in port for an optional doorlock interface, allowing it to operate the vehicle's existing power doorlocks.

-Dual Polarity Outputs: The lock and unlock #1 outputs are dual polarity, which allows the AL-1000-E to operate both 3 Wire Negative and 3 Wire Positive doorlocks "out-of-the box" with the included DLP-N3 doorlock harness.
-In installations which require an optional interface, such as the DLS or the DLS-3 (which is used for driver door priority unlock applications), the negative pulses are used.
-For these applications, and the 3 Wire Negative doorlocking systems, the 4-pin port's layout is: locking the doors (inside pin), a constant 12 volt pin for the optional relay coils only (second pin from inside), a first negative pulse for driver door unlock (second pin from outside), and a second negative pulse for unlocking all other doors (outside pin).
-When connecting 3 Wire Positive doorlocks, simply reverse the DLP-N3 wire colors to be "blue is lock, green is unlock".
-The doorlock connection and/ or the interface needed will depend upon the type of power doorlocks the vehicle has.
+Power Doorlock Interface Port: The control module has a plug-in port for an optional doorlock interface, allowing it to operate the vehicle's existing power doorlocks.
+The 4 pin port on the system's control module produces a negative pulse for locking the doors (inside pin), a constant 12 volt pin for the optional relay coils only (second pin from inside), a first negative pulse for driver door unlock (second pin from outside), and a second negative pulse for unlocking all other doors (outside pin).
+The doorlock interface needed will depend upon the type of power doorlocks the vehicle has.